Royal Canadian Legion, Br. 187, Colborne, ON

 The responsibility of the H&A Chairman is to plan an annual H&A event.
 This event is an opportunity to recognize and thank those who have rendered service to the Legion and the branch.
 To accomplish this the chair will review the membership role for those who are to receive service pins, will receive reports from standing committees of those who have volunteered during the year and nominations for other service awards.

-A newly formed committee, the Revitalization committee will be charged with examining, planning and implementing how we see our branch looking as we move further into the 21st century.
+The Revitalization committee will be charged with examining, planning and implementing how we see our branch looking as we move further into the 21st century.
 We will be looking to balance our responsiblity for upholding tradition while being forward thinking.
 The commitee’s work is expected to be long term, not short term.

 Shop & Support